Skip to main content

 Formation Process

 Black Tourmaline (schorl) is a complex sodium iron aluminum borosilicate mineral that forms primarily in granitic pegmatites and metamorphic rocks.
 It crystallizes in the hexagonal (trigonal) system, typically forming elongated, vertically striated prismatic crystals with characteristic triangular cross-sections.
-Black Tourmaline is the most common variety of tourmaline, accounting for an estimated 95% of all tourmaline found in nature.
-Its deep black color results from high iron content within its crystal structure.
-Tourmaline is both pyroelectric (generates electricity when heated) and piezoelectric (generates electricity when squeezed), properties that have been scientifically documented and are unique among common gemstone minerals.
+It accounts for an estimated 95% of all tourmaline found in nature.
+The deep black color comes from high iron content.
+Tourmaline is both pyroelectric (generates electricity when heated) and piezoelectric (generates electricity when squeezed), properties that have been scientifically documented and are unusual among common gemstone minerals.

 Varieties